 Children with HIV are also at higher risk for some forms of cancer because of their weakened immune systems.
 Lymphomas associated with Epstein-Barr virus (EBV) infection are more common in older kids with HIV.

 HIV encephalopathy can result in dementia, especially in adults.
-Wasting syndrome can sometimes be helped with nutritional counseling and daily high-calorie supplements, but preventing HIV encephalopathy remains extremely difficult.
+Wasting syndrome can sometimes be helped with nutritional counseling and daily high-calorie supplements, but preventing HIV encephalopathy remains very difficult.

 - drugs that inhibit the virus's growth, preventing or delaying the onset of AIDS and allowing people with HIV to remain free of symptoms longer